-What do I love to do in my September yard here in New England?
-It's certainly not the items on my September yard to-do list, I'll tell you that!
-After a summer of yard work, I'm much more interested in taking it easy during the fall.
-Heck, I have to rest up for a winter of shoveling snow, right?
+What do I look forward to in my September landscape?
+It's not the items on my September yard to-do list, I'm sure of that!
+After a summer of yard chores, I'm much inclined to take it easy during the autumn.
+I have to rest up for a winter of shoveling snow, don't I?

 No, my idea of how to spend my time in September is to keep an eye out for signs of fall.
+I also start planning my fall decorations and fall craft projects, such as decorating gourds.
 Not that I'm rushing the summer, mind you.
 But fall is coming whether I want it to or not, and I might as well enjoy the autumn season to the fullest.
 Here are some of the signs of fall's imminent arrival that I've already witnessed:

 - Sumac is starting to turn shades of pink and orange.